TROVE + THE FUTURE of NEWS

 • People won't always use your product in the exact way you intended.

-• These same users should not be punished if they find alternative or novel ways to leverage your product.
+• These users should not be punished if they find alternative or novel ways to leverage your product.
 They should be celebrated.

 • Onboarding remains one of the most challenging and vital parts of any product experience.

 • Pixels aren't precious.
-It's better to deploy an ugly solution now, than wait for perfection.
+It's better to deploy an ugly solution now than wait for perfection.